Prepare, Sustain, Thrive and Survive Simply

 Sharing my efforts in my home garden, my kitchen and my life with emphasis on Permaculture, Bokashi, Wormfarm and Healthy Eating

-Breaking news, opinion, blogs and original content offering coverage of US news, politics, entertainment, sports, world news, technology, health and science.
+Breaking news, movie and TV reviews, and original content covering US news, politics, entertainment, sports, world news, technology, health, science, opinion, and blogs.

 People In Pursuit Of Freedom

 News and Opinion